 Assumption, Red Sox Partner to Provide Innovative Opportunities for Students, Worcester

-Assumption College announced that it has entered into a partnership with the Worcester Red Sox as the exclusive higher education sponsor and one of the team’s 21 founding partners.
-Through this partnership, perhaps the only one-of-its-kind in the country, Assumption students will benefit from guaranteed internships and scholarships as the College enhances its commitment to the redevelopment and revitalization of Worcester.
+Assumption College announced that it has entered into a partnership with the Worcester Red Sox as a higher education sponsor and one of the team’s 21 founding partners.
+Through this partnership, Assumption students will benefit from internships and scholarships as the College enhances its commitment to the redevelopment and revitalization of Worcester.

 “This partnership has the potential to transform the way in which institutions of higher learning across the country interact with and collaborate with professional sports organizations, in particular, minor league baseball,” said Assumption College President Francesco C. Cesareo, Ph.D.
 “Through this partnership, the Worcester Red Sox will benefit from utilizing the intellectual capital of Assumption students who will be provided guaranteed access to internships to complement our many academic programs.
 In addition, Students from the city with financial need will also benefit from co-branded scholarships that will be matched by Assumption.”